Margaret of Béarn

 Margaret of Béarn – also known as Margaret or Marguerite of Montcada (c.
 1245–1250 - c.
 1319) was a noblewoman, who ruled (with her husband or for her son) lands near the Pyrenees mountains and in the southwestern part of present-day France.
 When her father died in 1290, she inherited the lands, assets and title, Viscountess of Béarn.
 In 1310 following the death of her sister, she inherited the assets and title of Countess of Bigorre.

 Brief heritage

-Margaret was descended from a noble line.
-She was the second-born daughter of Gaston VII, Viscount of Béarn (1225 – 1290), and the Countess of Bigorre, Martha, Viscountess of Marsan, who, in turn, was a daughter of Boson of Marsan, Count of Bigorre, and his wife Petronilla, Countess of Bigorre.
+Margaret was the second-born daughter of Gaston VII, Viscount of Béarn and Martha, Viscountess of Marsan, who, in turn, was a daughter of Boson of Marsan, Count of Bigorre, and Petronilla, Countess of Bigorre.
 Her father, Gaston VII of Béarn, was the son of William II, Viscount of Béarn, and his wife, Garsenda, daughter of Alfonso II of Provence and Garsenda of Forcalquier.

 Marriage

 Margaret's wedding contract was arranged when she was only about seven years old.
 It was signed in Layrac, France in October 1252, and said she was intended to marry the count Roger-Bernard III of Foix, but the marriage didn't take place until fifteen years later, in 1267.

 Roger-Bernard's new Foix-Béarn coat of arms that showed the houses that were joined with Margaret's marriage to him.
 The bars represent the House of Foix, the cows are for the House of Béarn.

 The union was politically advantageous as it created a strong alliance between the House of Béarn and the House of Foix.
 From this marriage, Margaret bore five children.